Better-Papers/sciblog/src/posts/dbo/dbo.md

 In recent years, the intricate integration of cell cycle regulation with neural progenitor specification has become increasingly evident, and the molecular mechanisms underlying this relationship have started to unfold.

+Neocortical maturation starts at about day 16 of gestation in humans [16] and embryonic day (E) 7 in rodents, with neurulation followed by regional specification and expansion of the PFC.
+The process is controlled by intrinsic transcription factors and extrinsic growth factors that tightly interact to delimit the prefrontal boundaries [17].
+Once the neural tube is formed, at around 5 weeks of gestation in humans and E10 in rodents, neurons destined to form the neocortex are born as neuroblasts.
+Their proliferation is a long-lasting process with an area-specific dynamic that generally peaks between 6 and 18 weeks gestation in humans [18] and E10 and E15 in rodents [19].
+Excitatory neurons are generated from apical progenitors located in the ventricular zone as result of a complex interplay of cell-autonomous mechanisms and local and long-range environmental cues [20,21].
+Towards the end of the neurogenic period, glial cells are generated [22].

 Progenitors can output heterogeneous neuronal populations [@llorcaStochasticFramework2019].

+Cell fate decisions are tightly linked to cell cycle [@pauklinCellcycleState2013].
+This fact is in agreement with the the stem cell literature that that differentiation is correlated with cell cycle lengthening, particularly during the G1 phase [@langeCdksCyclins2010].

 Background technology.